MicrosoftDocs/win32/desktop-src/Msi/ice02.md

 ---
-Description: 'ICE02 validates that certain references between the Component, File, and Registry tables are reciprocal.
-These references must to be reciprocal for the installer to correctly determine the installation state of components.' ms.assetid: '864404f1-439d-49a2-973d-4e6e1618863e'
+Description: ICE02 validates that certain references between the Component, File, and Registry tables are reciprocal.
+These references must to be reciprocal for the installer to correctly determine the installation state of components. ms.assetid: 864404f1-439d-49a2-973d-4e6e1618863e
 title: ICE02
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE02